 After your consultation, the price you’re given is all-inclusive covering your treatment, follow-up care, and any necessary advice.
 There are no hidden fees, ensuring a smooth and transparent experience from start to finish.

-Cost from (both eyes)
+Cost from (one eye)

 £